w3f/Grants-Program/applications/Gluon_decentralized_hardware_wallet_services.md

 ### Overview

-Leaking or losing private keys are the primary concern for most blockchain users.
-Gluon uses a new approach to prevent such a disaster.
+Leaking or losing private keys are the primary concerns of most blockchain users.
+Gluon uses a new approach to prevent such issues.

-Gluon is a Taas (Trust-as-a-Service) application that provides hardware crypto wallet services to crypto users.
-Our design goal is to create an all-in-one private key manager for MultiSig-enabled blockchains.
+Gluon is a TaaS (Trust-as-a-Service) application that provides hardware crypto wallet services to crypto users.
+Our main goal is to create an all-in-one private key manager for MultiSig-enabled blockchains.

 Features:
-- Passwordless to users.
-Users won't take responsibility for backup mnemonic phrases.
+- Passwordless; users won't have to take responsibility for backup mnemonic phrases.
-- Social disaster recovery when users lose all authentication devices.
+- Social disaster recovery is available for users who have lost all their authentication devices.
-- Private keys managed by Gluon over TEA network are randomly distributed and encrypted by TEA Nodes, which are are hardware secure modules(HSM).
-No single point of failure.
+- Private keys managed by Gluon over the TEA network are randomly distributed and encrypted by TEA Nodes, which are hardware secure modules (HSM); it is a no-fail process.
 - Tolerance of up to 1/3 compromised or failure nodes.
-- Users only need to submit a transaction to Gluon.
-Gluon takes over the rest to sign and commit blockchain.
+- Users only need to submit a transaction to Gluon and it will take over signing and committing blockchain.
-- Leverages popular biometric technologies in mobile devices to get better user experiences without compromising security.
+- Leverages popular biometric technologies in mobile devices to attain better user experiences without compromising security.

-Gluon itself is built into a WebAssembly module that is loaded and runs inside the T-rust framework.
-They are both TEA projects.
-Gluon is an application (We call TeaLeaf); T-rust is a framework (We call TeaTree).
+Gluon itself is built into a WebAssembly module that is loaded and ran inside the T-rust framework (they are both TEA projects).
+Gluon is an application (we call TeaLeaf); T-rust is a framework (we call TeaTree).
 T-rust contains layer1 and layer2; Layer1 is a blockchain that is powered by Substrate while Layer2 is a particularly designed mini OS along with many WebAssembly modules that run on wasm runtime powered by [WaSCC](wascc.dev).

-Gluon serves all Polkadot ecosystem dApps and other blockchains as an entry point (portal).
-Gluon is transparent to other client chains so there is no integration needed.
+Gluon serves all Polkadot ecosystem dApps and other blockchains as an entry point (portal); it is transparent to other client chains so there is no integration needed.

 We designed and developed Gluon in order to:
 - Lower the barrier to dApps' end users; improve user experiences.